PoreMS/PoreSim/docs/_sources/index.rst.txt

      <div class="row">
        <div class="col-md-8">

+This python package generates pore simulations folders and scripts for Gromacs.
 To see the code or report a bug, please visit the `Github  repository
 <https://github.com/Ajax23/PoreSim>`_.